 - When the yeast mixture is foamy, add it to the flour along with the oil.
 Mix well then leave to rest around 10 minutes (this lets the flours better absorb the liquid).

-- Tip the dough onto a lightly floured surface and knead around 5 minutes then put in an oiled bowl and leave in a warm place to double in size, around 1 hour.
+- Tip the dough onto a lightly floured surface and knead around 5 minutes then put in an oiled bowl, cover with a cloth or cling wrap/film and leave in a warm place to double in size, around 1 hour.

-- Oil a loaf pan then gently knock back the dough, form into a log and put in the oiled pan.
+- Oil a loaf pan (see notes re sizing) then gently knock back the dough, form into a log and put in the oiled pan.
 Leave to rise again until the dough comes up to the top of the pan, ideally slightly over (around 1 hour again).

 - Bake the bread in the preheated oven approx 30-35 minutes until it is hollow to tap and golden on top.
 You can cover the top with tented foil if it is browning too quickly.